davecoll3/GotNoBeans/TESTING.md

 ### Basket & Checkout
 #### ID 17
 * Expected
-  * Site user can easliy add products to their basket and compile a selection of products to purchase.
+  * Site users can easily add products to their basket and compile a selection of products to purchase.

 * Testing
     <details><summary>Site User Testing: Add to Basket</summary>